Formulary

 2. NICE TA422: Crizotinib (Xalkori) is recommended, within its marketing authorisation, as an option for previously treated anaplastic lymphoma kinase-positive advanced non-small-cell lung cancer in adults.
 The drug is recommended only if the company provides it with the discount agreed in the patient access scheme (December 2016).

-3. NICE TA529: Crizotinib (Xalkori) is recommended for use within the Cancer Drugs Fund as an option for treating ROS1 positive advanced non-small-cell lung cancer (NSCLC) in adults, only if the conditions in the managed access agreement are followed (July 2018).
+3. NICE TA1021: Crizotinib (Xalkori) is recommended as an option for treating ROS1-positive advanced non-small-cell lung cancer in adults, only if they have not had ROS1 inhibitors and the company provides it according to the commercial arrangement (December 2024).

 4. MHRA Drug Safety Update (November 2015): Crizotinib (Xalkori): risk of cardiac failure: